skedgo/tripgo-api/docs/faq.md

 You need to specify multiple modes in the `routing.json` requests, e.g., by using `modes=pt_pub&modes=ps_tax`.
 You can specify a long list of modes as the API will then return suitable combinations for any of those.

 > What if I want to get both public-transport-only results and mixed results?

-In this case you need to currently send off two requests: Say, one with `modes=pt_pub` and one with `modes=pt_pub&modes=ps_tax`.
+In this case you need to currently send off multiple requests, e.g., if you want public transport, taxi, and combinations of the two, you need to send three requests: one with `modes=pt_pub`, one with `modes=ps_tax`, and one with `modes=pt_pub&modes=ps_tax`.

+**The request with multiple modes will only return inter-modal results, no results for individual modes.** A few things to note about this:

-We've done it this way as the mixed-modal can be a fair bit slower as the routing engine has more combinations too crunch and, typically, also depends on more external API calls, which slows things down further.
+1. This is done as inter-modal results can be slower to calculate due to the many combinations to crunch and them being likely to depend on external API calls, slowing things down further.

-Requests that specify more than one mode will only return results which use at least two of the specified modes.
-That way you don't need to do duplicate detection between the single-modal and mixed-modal results.
+2. By having the inter-modal request not returning single-modal results, you don't need to do any duplicate detection between the results of the different calls as they are mutually exclusive.
+3. You'll only get such inter-modal combinations where that combination is better in some way than using any individual mode by itself.
+It is therefore quite common that inter-modal requests result in an empty response.

 ---